FAR-Lab/Mobile_HRI_Lab_Hub/Lab1/Readme.md

 1. Smart Phone (Laptop or Tablets also work) -- The main required feature is that the phone needs to connect to WiFi and display a webpage.

 ### Deliverables for this lab are:
-1. 7 Storyboards
+1. 5 Storyboards
-2. 3 Sketches/photos of costumed devices
 3. Any reflections you have on the process
-4. Video sketch of 3 prototyped interactions
+4. Video sketch of 3 prototyped interactions (selected from the 5 storyboards)
 5. Submit the items above in the lab1 folder of your class [Github page], either as links or uploaded files.
 Each group member should post their own copy of the work to their own Lab Hub, even if some of the work is the same from each person in the group.

 ### The Report